crabsatellite/touhouAdventure/README.md

 * Power-ups: Power-ups randomly spawn on the map.
 When the wizard picks up a power-up, it temporarily increases the wizard's capabilities.

 * Custom Maps: The game provides a mechanism to create and add your own custom maps to the gameplay.
 This greatly enhances the replayability and longevity of the game.
+Please refer to level1.txt and level2.txt.

 * Game Status: The game keeps track of the wizard's remaining lives, current stage, power-up status, and attack cooldown.
 If the wizard loses all lives or completes all stages, the game will display a game-over or victory message accordingly.